-- 5. Restrictions Apply.
+- 4. Restrictions Apply.
 Yes/no field indicating if access restrictions apply to the materials being described.
 The Restrictions Apply element is applied to the digital object as a whole and not any component parts.
-If the digital object record is marked restricted, it is assumed that all component parts are to be restricted as well. - 6.
+If the digital object record is marked restricted, it is assumed that all component parts are to be restricted as well. - 5.
 Object Type.
-Required for digital object records.
+Recommended for digital object records.
 A single descriptor for indicating the predominant type of the resource.
 The list of values is based on the MODS <typeOfResource> element, and thus cannot be modified.
-The Object

-Type is applied to the digital object as a whole only and not to the component parts.
+The Object Type is applied to the digital object as a whole only and not to the component parts. - 6.
+Mets Identifier.
+The METS ID associated with the digital object.
+If a METS ID is present, the digital object as a whole will be listed as a single <dao> element in an EAD and this identifier will be referenced. - 7.

-- 7. Structure Type.
-Required for digital object records.
-A single descriptor indicating the kind of structure the digital object has.
-The default attributes are:

-1) Logical, meaning the units are are logical units such as chapters or diary entries and as such may be comprised of several physical parts, 2) Physical, meaning the units are physical units such as pages and are represented by a single content file, and 3) Mixed, meaning the structure is comprised of both logical and physical units.
-The Structure Type is applied to the digital object as a whole only and not to the component parts. - 8.
 EAD DAO Actuate.
-Optional.
 A control element for indicating how a digital object produced as part of an EAD finding aid is to behave, that is, whether a link is enacted automatically or must be requested by a user.
 The Actuate attribute is used in conjunction with the Show attribute.
-The default values are 1) onload, meaning the object is displayed automatically; 2) onrequest, meaning the object is displayed when a user requests it; 3) actuateother, meaning some other action occurs with respect to the link; and 4) actuatenone, meaning no action occurs with respect to the link. - 9.
-EAD DAO Show.
-Optional.
+The default values are 1) none, meaning no action occurs with respect to the link; 2) onLoad, meaning the object is displayed automatically; 3) onRequest, meaning the object is displayed when a user requests it; and 4) other, meaning some other action occurs with respect to the link.

+- 8. EAD DAO Show.
 A control element for indicating whether a digital object linked to an EAD finding aid appears at the point of the link, replaces the existing link, or appears in new window.
 The Show attribute is used in conjunction with the Actuate attribute.
-The default values are: 1) embed (the target resource displays at the point of the link); 2) new (the target resource appears in a new window); 3) replace (the target resource replaces the local resource that initiated the link); 4) showother (some other action takes place with respect to the target resource); and 5) shownone (no target resource displays). - 7.
+The default values are: 1) embed, the target resource displays at the point of the link; 2) new, the target resource appears in a new window; 3) none, no target resource displays; 4) other, some other action takes place with respect to the target resource; and 5) replace, the target resource replaces the local resource that initiated the link. - 9.
 File Version.
-File versions are for recording the URI of and intended use for the digital content file(s) corresponding to a digital object record or digital object component record.
-See "Adding File Versions" below.
+File versions are for recording the URI and the intended use of the digital content file(s) corresponding to a digital object record or digital object component record.
+See Adding File Versions below.